Pat Finucane: Career

-Pat Finucane's best-known client was the IRA hunger striker Bobby Sands.
-He also represented other IRA and Irish National Liberation Army hunger strikers who died during the 1981 Maze prison protest, Brian Gillen, and the widow of Gervaise McKerr, one of three men shot dead by the Royal Ulster Constabulary (RUC) in a shoot-to-kill incident in 1982.
-In 1988, he represented Pat McGeown, who was charged in connection with the Corporals killings, and was photographed with McGeown outside Crumlin Road Courthouse.
+In 1981, Finucane represented IRA prison leader Bobby Sands and Irish National Liberation Army hunger strikers who later died during the 1981 Irish hunger strike.
+He also represented Brian Gillen and three men shot dead by the Royal Ulster Constabulary (RUC) in a shoot-to-kill incident in 1982.
+In 1986, he represented Brenda Downes, the widow of John Downes, a civilian killed by a plastic bullet during an anti-internment rally in Belfast.
+In 1988, he represented Pat McGeown, who was charged in connection with the Corporals killings.